Deep Learning in Physical Layer Communications: Introduction

-DL is a data-driven method, where the models are optimized over a large training data set.
+DL could be a pure data-driven method, where the networks/systems are optimized over a large training data set and a mathematically tractable model is unnecessary.
 Such a feature motivates us to exploit DL in communication systems in order to address the aforementioned challenges.
+In this situation, communication systems can be optimized for specific hardware configuration and channel to address the imperfection issues.
+On the other hand, many models in physical layer communications have been established by researchers and engineers during the past several decades.
+Those models can be combined with DL to design model-driven DL-based communication systems, which can take advantages of both model-based algorithms and DL~\cite{He:ModelSurvey}.

-DL-based communication systems do not require a mathematically tractable model and can be optimized for the specific hardware configuration and channel to address the imperfection issues.
-In addition to merging the typical communication blocks, there is evidence that the ``learned'' algorithms could be executed faster with lower power consumption than the existing manually ``programmed'' counterparts as NNs can be highly parallelized on the concurrent architectures and implemented with low-precision data types.
+There is evidence that the ``learned'' algorithms could be executed faster with lower power consumption than the existing manually ``programmed'' counterparts as NNs can be highly parallelized on the concurrent architectures and implemented with low-precision data types.
 Moreover, the passion on developing artificial intelligence-powered devices from manufacturers, such as Intel$^{ {\copyright}}$ Movidius$^\text{TM}$ Neural Compute Stick, has also boosted the boom of DL-based wireless communications.

-This article tries to identify the gains that DL can bring to wireless physical layer communications, with particular focus on the systems with block structures and the end-to-end communication systems by merging the processing blocks.
+This article will identify the gains that DL can bring to wireless physical layer communications, including the systems with the block structure and the end-to-end structure merging those blocks.
 The rest of this article is organized as follows.
-Section~\ref{s} introduces the important basis of DNN.
-Section~\ref{s1} discusses how to apply DL to block-structured communication systems in terms of signal compression and detection.
-Moreover, Section~\ref{s4} demonstrates DL-based end-to-end communication systems, where there are no block structures.
-Section~\ref{s5} concludes this article with potential research directions in DL-based physical layer communications.
+Section~\ref{s} introduces the important basis of DNN and illustrates DL-based communication systems.
+Section~\ref{s1} discusses how to apply DL to block-structured communication systems.
+Section~\ref{s4} demonstrates DL-based end-to-end communication systems, where individual block for a specific function, such as channel estimation or decoding, disappears.
+Section~\ref{s5} concludes this article with potential research directions in the area of DL-based physical layer communications.